Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Introduction

 In this article, we will demonstrate that our formulas also verify this conjecture under the same conditions as before.

-Finally, following the formulation of the Erd\H{o}s-Straus conjecture, several mathematicians explored the possibility of generalizing this Egyptian fraction representation.
-This led to the generalized Erd\H{o}s-Straus conjecture, which states that for every $a \geq 4$ and every $n \geq 2$, there exist $x, y, z \in \mathbb{N}^*$ such that:
+Finally, following the formulation of the Erdős--Straus conjecture, several mathematicians explored the possibility of generalizing this Egyptian fraction representation.
+This led to the generalized Erdős--Straus conjecture, which may be more precisely formulated as follows: for every integer $a \geq 5$, there exists an integer $N_0 \in \mathbb{N}$ with $N_0 \geq 2$ (possibly depending on $a$, since it is easy to see that $N_0$ cannot be strictly smaller than $a/3$) such that for all $n \geq N_0$, there exist $x, y, z \in \mathbb{N}^*$ satisfying